Arabidopsis lyrata Assembly and Gene Annotation

 Arabidopsis lyrata is a small perennial outcrossing brassica that is distributed within Eastern Asia, Europe and Northwestern America.
-A close relative of the dicot model, Arabidopsis thaliana, Arabidopsis lyrata has a genome size that is 1.5x larger with a haploid chromosome number of 8.
+A close relative of the dicot model, Arabidopsis thaliana, Arabidopsis lyrata has a genome size that is 1.5x larger with a haploid chromosome number of eight.

 The genome was assembled by the Stanford Human Genome Center with assistance from the A. lyrata community.
 Sequencing followed a whole genome shotgun strategy and achieved an average genome coverage of 8x.
-The 206.7 Mbp Araly1 assembly contains 695 nuclear scaffolds.
+The 206.7 Mb Araly1 assembly contains 695 nuclear scaffolds.

-The genome was annotated by the U.S. Department of Energy Joint Genome Institute (JGI) using collaborator-submitted data, custom JGI analyses, and the automated JGI Annotation Pipeline and is predicted to have approximately 32,670 genes.
+The genome was annotated by the U.S. Department of Energy Joint Genome Institute (JGI) using collaborator-submitted RNA-seq data, custom JGI analyses, and the automated JGI Annotation Pipeline and is predicted to have approximately 32,670 genes.